Rajeshkanth/easy_transfer/README.md

 In the project directory, you can run:

 ### `npm start`

+This command for use the polling configuration

+### `npm run start:socket`

+This command for use the socket configuration

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.